ishangarg/oa-assignment/README.md

 Lastly, JS makes it very easy to interact with APIs in an asynchronous manner.

+**Future Enhancements**

+This is just a demonstration to show my capablitites.
+In the future, based on the API, the following enhancments are possible,

+* Search: Right now the response returned from fetch() is not being stored locally.
+They can be stored locally, to create real-time local search for star wars characters.

+* Related Characters: Using a graph where each node is a movie, and edge a character its possible to find the related characters.

+* Queries: Using SQL or MongoDB is possible to create queries for fetching characters with certain traits such as 'find characters with brown hair'.

 **What excites me to work at Stevens IT Team**

 I am genuinly excited about working on the Stevens IT team for several reasons,